Gicehajunior/Gicehajunior/README.md

-# Hi there, I'm Gicehajunior 👋
+# Hi there, I'm Giceha Junior 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with an interest in building impactful and innovative solutions.
 Here's a bit about me: